Susan B. Anthony Writing Award

 - Do not put any identifying information on your paper.
 When you bring your submission to the Office of Academic Support, you will be asked to complete a cover sheet with identifying information.

-Monetary awards for 2014 were given on Feb.
-12, 2014, at the annual Susan B. Anthony Birthday Celebration.
-Thank you to Dr. Tim Ireland, dean of the College of Arts and Sciences, for funding the awards.
+Monetary awards will be given to the 2015 winners at the annual Susan B. Anthony Birthday Celebration on Wednesday, Feb.
+11, 2015, at 6 pm in VIN 301.
+Thank you to Dr. Tim Ireland, dean of the College of Arts and Sciences, for funding these awards.

 Previous Winners of the Susan B. Anthony Writing Award